FenghaoZhu/WMMSE/README.md

 # WMMSE
 This is the MATLAB code implementation for the WMMSE algorithm.
 [CLick here for the original paper link](http://ieeexplore.ieee.org/document/5756489/)
+An Iteratively Weighted MMSE Approach to Distributed Sum-Utility Maximization for a MIMO Interfering Broadcast Channel
 # Code Introduction
 WMMSE.m : The main function.
 find_U.m : The function for finding the U in each iteration of the WMMSE algorithm.